Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces

 The linear unsteady (LU) semi-analytical model rests on the foundation of the airfoil theory, wherein the unsteady gust-induced \citep{Davenport1962} and motion-induced \citep{Scanlan1971a} forces are superimposed for moderately streamlined bridge decks under the small amplitude threshold, the aerodynamic forces are considered linear \citep{Scanlan1993}.
 The unsteady effects that originate from the linear fluid memory in the motion-induced forces and the uncorrelated chord-wise velocity distribution are accounted by frequency-dependent aerodynamic coefficients in terms of aerodynamic derivatives and aerodynamic admittance, respectively \citep{Tubino2005}.
 Employing the superposition principle, these aerodynamic coefficients are determined separately using wind tunnel experiments (e.g., \citep{Iwamoto1995,Chen2005,Larose1999}) or CFD simulations (e.g., \citep {Larsen1998,Kavrakov2019}).

 For conventional bridge decks, the LU model has proven its utility for a wide range of global metrics with acceptable accuracy \citep{Wu2013a,Kavrakov2017}.
 It is now well-established that aerodynamic coefficients are a function of the input amplitude, wind angle of attack, and in some cases mode of vibration \citep {Sankaran1992,Noda2003,Matsumoto1993a}.
 Nevertheless, there is no concise finding on the effects of free-stream turbulence on motion-induced force or vice-versa.
-Generally, the LU model does not account for the nonlinear interaction between free-stream gusts and moving body, which manifests itself through the nonlinear aerodynamic forces and strong shear layer instability.
-To study these two aspects, it is vital to simulate the wind-induced vibration problem in a turbulent environment in a fully coupled manner by means of CFD.
+Generally, the LU model does not account for the nonlinear interaction between free-stream gust and a moving body, which manifests itself through the nonlinear aerodynamic forces and strong shear layer instability.
+In this study, shear layer instability describes the breaking of the surface boundary layer to fully turbulent, leading to unsteady flow separation and reattachment.